-Implement controls to address deficiencies in access controls, configuration management, segregation of duties and security management procedures to include:
+Implement controls to address deficiencies in access controls, configuration management, segregation of duties, security management procedures, and contingency planning to include:

-Access and Segregation of Duties Controls
+Access Controls

 - Restrict access to authorized users in accordance with the least privilege principle.
-Review and approve all access, including justification of business needs. - Routinely monitor and revalidate access needs for business users, privileged users, and inactive users. - Monitor user activity, identify and audit security violations, and assess privileged and sensitive users and transactions.
+Review and approve all access, including justification of business needs. - Routinely monitor and revalidate access needs for business users, privileged users, and terminated and inactive users.

+• Monitor user activity, identify and audit security violations, and assess privileged and sensitive users and transactions.